ObjectBoxPC/infinitable/README.md

 ## Tests

 Tests are in `InfinitableTest.cpp` and use CppUnit.
+In addition, the usage example in this README also serves as a fully executable test.

 On a Unix-like system with the CppUnit library installed, simply run `make test` to run the tests.